chinakook/MobileNetV2.mxnet/README.md

 MobileNet v2| **72.45**| 90.78

 ### Tranning Script
-For tranning, please refer to [this repo](https://github.com/liangfu/mxnet-mobilenet-v2).
+For tranning, please refer to [liangfu/mxnet-mobilenet-v2](https://github.com/liangfu/mxnet-mobilenet-v2).
 Our pretrained model is converted from that.

 ### Normalization